darellanodev/gif-tower-defense/README.md

 ### Next tasks

+- Fixes:

+  - [x] Fix the MagicUFO

 - Code improvements:

   - [x] Use PathMovement in Enemy class
   - [x] Extract enemy creation and instances manager to their own classes
   - [ ] Extract class for collision for MagicFireball and MagicIceBall
+  - [ ] Extract instances from MagicFireball and MagicIceBall like Enemy class

 - The player can: